 Glass walkways, while less common, are also required to comply with a nationally recognized standard.
 ASTM E2751,, provides requirements for structural performance, markings for clarity and slip resistance for the design and construction of these features.

 PREVENTING INJURY AT EXISTING BUILDING GLASS INSTALLATIONS

 The use of glass in windows, doors, storefronts, along stairs or ramps and similarly glazed features do not have to be dangerous if relatively simple precautionary measures are taken to assist people in identifying and avoiding these hazardous locations.
 Existing float glass can be covered with guards or a transparent film to prevent it from shattering and most glass can be easily removed and replaced with an appropriate safety glazing material.

 Glass can be a safe building component when used in compliance with recognized standards and protected from human impact, but injuries still regularly occur.
 Old float or wired glass still in use where modern standards require safety glazing products; improperly installed replacement glass panels and tempered or heat strengthened glass which fail during use; and inadequately marked or protected glass panels which cannot be reliably identified can all result in injury.

 The premises safety experts at Robson Forensic have investigated many injuries involving broken glass, falling glass panels, and pedestrian collisions with doors, windows, and other partitions.
-Submit an inquiry or contact the author of this article to discuss your case and how we can assist.
+Submit an inquiry to discuss your case and how we can assist.